A large earwig infestation can damage garden crops. As a result, you must get rid of them if you spot many of these pests.

 5. Vacuuming

-Vacuum up the pincher bugs and their eggs and discard them.
-You can also dispose of the contents in a container of soapy water to suffocate and kill them.
+Vacuum up the pincher bugs and their eggs, and discard them in a sealed bag.
+You can also dispose of them in a container of soapy water to suffocate and kill them.

 6. Natural Predators

-There are quite a few natural earwig predators.
+There are also a few natural earwig predators.

 In some areas, tachinid flies have proven to be the most effective predators of earwigs.
-However, there are others, such as frogs, spiders, centipedes, and some parasitic wasps.
+However, other natural predators exist, such as frogs, spiders, centipedes, and parasitic wasps.

 7. Light Trap

-To get rid of an earwig infestation, mix up a large bowl of dish soap and water.
-Next, place it outside at a location where the insects are active at night.
+Mix a large bowl of dish soap and water and use it to get rid of an earwig infestation.
+Next, place it outside, where the insects are active at night.

 Position a bright light over the container to attract earwigs.
-They will fall prey to the light and drown in the solution after falling in.
+The light will attract them, and they will drown in the solution after falling in.

 8. Oil and Soy Sauce Trap